Suicidal feelings can affect anyone, of any age, gender or background, at any time.

 Even if it doesn’t feel like it right now, there are many people who want to support you during this difficult time.
 Reach out to someone.
 Do it now.
 If you promised yourself 24 hours or a week in step 1 above, use that time to tell someone what’s going on with you.

 Talk to someone who won’t try to argue about how you feel, judge you, or tell you to just “snap out of it.”
 Find someone who will simply listen and be there for you.
-This could be a family member or friend or one of the helplines below:
+This could be a family member or friend or one of the helplines in the section below.

 Everyone is different, but here are some general signs that may suggest a person is in need of help.
 For some people, several of these signs might apply - for others just one or two, or none.